Airline industry shifts attention to Russia risks after Ukraine closure | Business

 Airline industry shifts attention to Russia risks after Ukraine closure

-Emirates said it had made minor routing changes to Stockholm, Moscow, St. Petersburg and some U.S. flights that were hit by the airspace closings, leading to slightly longer flight times.
-OPSGROUP, an aviation industry cooperative that shares information on flight risks, said any aircraft travelling through Russian airspace should have contingency plans in place for closed airspace due to risks or sanctions.

-Alaska's Anchorage Airport said airlines have started making inquiries about capacity in case routes over Russia are impacted due to the Ukraine crisis, in a sign of the conflict's growing fallout for the global aviation industry.
 The airport was a popular refuelling hub for long-haul flights during the Cold War, when Western airlines were unable to access Russian airspace on routes from Europe to Asia.
 Japan Airlines cancelled its Thursday evening flight to Moscow, citing potential safety risks, while Britain closed its airspace to Russian airlines, including Aeroflot , as the conflict's impact on the industry widened beyond Ukraine to Russia.

+Alaska's Anchorage Airport said airlines have started making inquiries about capacity in case routes over Russia are impacted due to the Ukraine crisis, in a sign of the conflict's growing fallout for the global aviation industry.
+The airport was a popular refueling hub for long-haul flights during the Cold War when Western airlines were unable to access Russian airspace on routes from Europe to Asia.

+Japan Airlines canceled its Thursday evening flight to Moscow, citing potential safety risks, while Britain closed its airspace to Russian airlines, including Aeroflot, as the conflict's impact on the industry widened beyond Ukraine to Russia.
 Ukrainian forces on Thursday were battling Russian invaders on three sides after Moscow unleashed the biggest attack on a European state since World War Two.

-OPSGROUP, an aviation industry cooperative that shares information on flight risks, said any aircraft travelling through Russian airspace should have contingency plans in place for closed airspace due to risks or sanctions.
-"Russia are unlikely to initiate their own sanctions and airspace bans as they would not wish to see Aeroflot receive reciprocal bans," OPSGROUP said.
+OPSGROUP, an aviation industry cooperative that shares information on flight risks, said any aircraft traveling through Russian airspace should have contingency plans in place for closed airspace due to risks of sanctions.
+"Russia is unlikely to initiate their sanctions and airspace bans as they would not wish to see Aeroflot receive reciprocal bans," OPSGROUP said.
 "However, they may react in response to sanctions from other states."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)